github/gemoji/README.md

 gemoji
 ======

-This library contains character information about native emoji, as well as image files for a few custom emoji.
+This library contains character information about native emojis.

 Installation